knqyf263/pet/README.md

 # Abstract

-`pet` is written in Go, and therefore you can just grab the binary releases and drop it in your $PATH.
+`superpet` is written in Go, and therefore you can just grab the binary releases and drop it in your $PATH.

-`pet` is a simple command-line snippet manager (inspired by [memo](https://github.com/mattn/memo)).
+`superpet` is a simple command-line snippet manager (inspired by [memo](https://github.com/mattn/memo)).
 I always forget commands that I rarely use.
 Moreover, it is difficult to search them from shell history.
 There are many similar commands, but they are all different.

 e.g.